goshovskiy/pkt-small-business/README.md

   -![image](https://user-images.githubusercontent.com/118637783/203892484-b5e2de4d-34a1-43c7-a388-a2585e14edc3.png)

-  ####Breakdown:
+  #### Breakdown:

-     - interface vlan 1 - accesses the virtual local area network port [note: using vlan 1 isn't recommended due to security risks, however, it's being used here for simplicity purposes.]
+     - interface vlan # - provides access for the virtual local area network port [note: using vlan 1 isn't recommended due to security risks, however, it's being used here for simplicity purposes.]
      - ip address xxxx - assigns an IP to the specified port
      - no shutdown - enables an interface

   -![image](https://user-images.githubusercontent.com/118637783/204661881-a7925171-c8c9-4ccd-8a7b-ecdf3a613d9c.png)

+     - vlan ## - creates a new vlan
+     - name _name_ - sets a name for the vlan
+     - interface _port_ - provides access to specified port for configuration
+     - switchport mode access -
+     - switchport mode access vlan ## -
+     - vlan ## -

   -![image](https://user-images.githubusercontent.com/118637783/204662189-c233280b-f8e7-435e-ab0f-e379153b869c.png)